 When large corporations like Amazon or Uber “go public,” it makes national news.
 However, selling shares of a company isn’t just an option for huge conglomerates.
 It’s also a great way for smaller business to raise capital and grow—though many chose private investment options over public ones.
-In recent years, the U.S. Securities and Exchange Commission (SEC) has grown increasingly stringent with regulations regarding the buying and selling of stock—regardless of the size of the company.
+In recent years, the U.S. Securities and Exchange Commission (SEC) has grown increasingly stringent with regulations regarding the buying and selling of stock purchase agreements—regardless of the size of the company.
 Thus, before you make the decision to sell partial or complete ownership of your business, it’s important that you understand what you’re getting into and that you have the proper protection in place.

 Why Should I Sell?

 Well, that really depends on your situation.
 Many companies sell stock to pay off debts or raise money to purchase new equipment, recapitalize a previous investment, or even buy out competitors.
 If you’re at a point where your need for liquid assets is greater than your need for illiquid assets, then this is a great option that could still allow you to retain control of your business if structured properly.
 From an investment standpoint, it can also be a great way to diversify.
 As a business owner, if you’re putting all available funds back into the business, then you’re essentially only investing in one possible revenue stream.
 By selling some stock, it can enable you to free up capital to invest in other ventures.

 Additionally, some owners use it as a means to transition.
 By selling stocks gradually, you can legally transfer ownership of the company to a successor without needing to pay gift taxes, reduce your lifetime gift tax exemptions or enter into a formal buy-sell agreement.
 Unfortunately, this transition isn’t always deliberate.
 At times, owners are forced to sell their majority ownership interest to salvage the business or avoid bankruptcy.

 What Do I Need to Make It Official?